threeday0905/perrier/README.md

 - options.rootPath {String} - all config file will be resolved with root path. (default: process.cwd() )
 - options.globalFields {Object} - default template source (optional)
+- options.monitor {Function} - this fn will be called once every config merged

 Example